Worry weighs a person down; an encouraging word cheers a person up – Proverbs 12:25

 Maybe you experienced something similar last week where you were in a box of worry.
 Can we commit this next week to not focusing on getting everything done right but focus on the things that are truly important?

 Father, I thank you that your mercies are made new every morning.
-Help us to not allow our duties to overwhelm us to the point of worry but help us to cling to you every day for the encouragement that we need to keep things into perspective.
+Help us to not allow our duties to overwhelm us to the point of worry but help us to cling to you every day for the encouragement that we need to keep things in perspective.
 You have not called us towards a life of perfection but a life that honors you.
-Lord, I need thee and help me to never forget that.
+Lord, I need thee, and help me to never forget that.